-Simply one of the greatest painters in history, Giotto was able to literally bring art to a whole new dimension, introducing the concept of perspective He is considered by many to be the first in a line of artists to contribute to the Italian Renaissance.
+Simply one of the greatest painters in history, Giotto was able to literally bring art to a whole new dimension.
+A unique representative of Italian Renaissance.

 It’s time now to remember the amazing frescoes in Assisi which decorate one of the most beautiful churches ever built, located in one of the most enchanting cities in the world.

 Many historians actually claim Giotto was not the mind behind them, and this follows a long series of controversies that surrounds Giotto’s life.

 You see, there are very few records and proof of actual facts related to his existence, nor have we a clear understanding of where he was born.
 After his 1337 death no one could prove where he was buried.
 Another element of mystery is his actual physical appearance.
 He is described as ugly and very short but no images exist to prove or disprove this.

 Furthermore, even his relations with Cimabue are challenged as not being as strong as reported and in fact they likely were at odds as Giotto was credited with many works that were probably done by Cimabue himself.